 The A8 turns into Route E80 once you reach Italy.
 Although the distance is short, it will take longer since you are crossing the mountains.
 There may also be a bit of traffic depending on the time of day.

 If you drive from Nice to Italy, the best time to leave Nice is after 9:30, once the commuter traffic is out of town.
 Then, continue on E80 and exit toward any one of the lovely Italian seaside villages to explore more.

 The French railway trains on the SNCF line to Ventimiglia stop at all the smaller towns along the French Riviera.
-You’ll hit Villefranche-sur mer, Beaulieu-sur-mer, Eze-sur-mer, Cap d’Ail, Monaco, Roquebrune-Cap Martin, Carnoles, Menton, Menton Garavan, and in 59 minutes, you’ll arrive in Ventimiglia, Italy.
+You’ll stop at Villefranche-sur mer, Beaulieu-sur-mer, Eze-sur-mer, Cap d’Ail, Monaco-Monte-Carlo, Roquebrune-Cap Martin, Carnoles, Menton, Menton Garavan, and in an hour, you are in Ventimiglia, Italy.

 Ventimiglia is the first stop in Italy on the train and a very easy day trip from France.
 The train drops you off right in centre of town.
 Simply head straight out the train station doors down Via della Repubblica to begin exploring Ventimiglia.